Home > 4th Grade Language Arts > Quizzes > Grade 4 English Language Writing - Improving Vocabulary

 20 Questions

-1. Without changing the meaning of the sentence, choose the best replacement for the word in italics.
+1. Without changing the meaning of the sentence, select the best choice to replace the word or words in italics.

 2. Without changing the meaning of the sentence, select the best choice to replace the word or words in italics.